-Is the Cost of Living in Hong Kong too High for Teachers?
-(2019)
+What's The Cost of Living in Hong Kong in 2019

 I’ve wanted to write about this subject for a good while now.
 This topic has long piqued my interest and was set in motion again when a good friend of mine from Sweden (also a teacher) decided to move back to his home country after living in this mega city for as long as I have, eleven years and change.
 We’d often talk about Hong Kong and how it had changed over the years, how it had gotten more expensive to eat out and buy and do well... anything.